Frequently Asked Questions: General Information

 What is the weather like in Seattle?
 Does it really rain all year long?
 What is there to do in Seattle?

 Seattle has mild temperatures, ranging from 30 to 75 degrees throughout the year.
 It does rain frequently but not heavily so having an umbrella on hand is highly recommended.
 Seattle is rich in arts, sports, cultures, great outdoors and technology.
-Please see the Seattle Tourism web page for details.
+Please see the Seattle City Government web page for details.